graphql/graphiql/packages/graphiql-build-fetcher/README.md

 This is url used for all `HTTP` requests, and for schema introspection.

-#### `subscriptionsUrl`
+#### `subscriptionUrl`

 This generates a `graphql-ws` client.

 #### `wsClient`

-provide your own subscriptions client. bypasses `subscriptionsUrl`.
+provide your own subscriptions client. bypasses `subscriptionUrl`.
 In theory, this could be any client using any transport, as long as it matches `graphql-ws` `Client` signature.

 #### `headers`